All The Highs

 Quietly gushing to know he has been playing the song, as its currently my jam on repeat.
 As in, I put in on and play it nonstop for hours and hours.
 You get the picture.

-We are racing over to Heathrow; I know this because its a route I've done many times bringing Joshua's car back.
+We are racing over to Heathrow; a route I've done many times bringing Joshua's car back.
 His authority behind the vehicle's wheel as poetic as his command of his plane's yoke, as confident as his handle on my body.
 But then after two years together, there weren't many things that he didn't have a command on.
 In truth, I didn't know of any.
 Just his presence alone was commanding.

 We come up behind a less fast-moving car in the outer lane, Joshua flashes the driver ahead, and they move over to the middle lane in their own time.